Hey everybody, Nick here, and today, I’ve put up a website to serve as a hub for all things Nick Shabazz!

 Yes and no!
 If you’re a company, or want me to advocate for something, absolutely not.
 It’s honest review, or nothing at all.
 But if you’d just like me to send a message to a friend, family, or loved one, or to have a custom greeting, check out my cameo page to get a custom video made!

-Wait, you used to have a video up on X, but now it’s gone!
+Wait, you used to have a video up on that, but now it’s gone!
 What happened?!

 I’ve been reviewing for a while now, and I’ve learned a lot.
 Both about gear, and about reviewing.
 As a result, there have been some videos that I’ve decided to pull after some time.
 Sometimes, I’ve come to think the review is unfair after I learned something new.
 Sometimes, my views have changed enough, or become more nuanced, such that the original video doesn’t reflect my current opinions.
 Sometimes, a video becomes obseleted by a more recent follow-up review, or is just plain out-of-date.
+Sometimes, a maker does something that makes me less interested in supporting them and giving them exposure.
 And sometimes, honestly, I just decide that the video needs to get pulled for any number of reasons.
 So, don’t worry, it’s just a jackass who constantly over-analyzes his own work.

 How to send or suggest gear to Nick Shabazz for review

 If you’re looking to send me gear, I really appreciate it.
-It means the world to me that you respect my work or content enough to want to support the channel.
-That said, I am now ridiculously busy with my day job, and having to substantially dial back the amount of time spent making content on the channel.
-As a result, I’m having to be very, very selective about the gear which I take on for review.
+It means the world to me that you respect my work or content enough to want to support the channel, but of late, I have little time, so I’m having to be very, very selective about the gear which I take on for review.
 If you’d like to send me something to check out, I’m looking for a few things:

 What I’m looking for